Hofburg, Innsbruck: History

 The Hofburg was enlarged and expanded in the late Gothic style under Emperor Maximilian I (1459–1519), and soon gained the reputation as "the most beautiful building of the late Gothic period".
 In 1495, the palace was extended to the north of the building complex and was used as the residence of Maximilian's second wife Bianca Maria Sforza, whose dowry may have financed the work.
 During this phase of construction, the imperial apartments and the banquet hall were moved from the first upper floor to the second upper floor—the present location of the Giants' Hall (Riesensaal) and adjacent rooms.
 The entrance hall was also added to the north by the drawbridge.
 Maximilian's court master builder at the time was Nikolaus Thüring the Elder, who also built the Goldenes Dachl.
 Thüring was responsible for all planning and building construction.
 In 1499, the remnants of the Rumer Gate, which was destroyed by fire in 1494, were converted into the Heraldic Tower by Jörg Kölderer.
 The Hofburg inner courtyard is depicted in two watercolor paintings by Albrecht Dürer from 1495 and 1496.

 Between 1520 and 1530, the Hofburg was transformed into an enclosed building complex with walled-in courtyards.
 Individual structures to the southwest, west, and north were consolidated and formed a single outer façade.
 The large and small courtyards, as well as the kitchen courtyard, were completed and reflected their current dimensions.
 These changes were designed by Georg Thüring, the son of Nikolaus Thüring.
 In 1533, the Hofburg became the permanent residence of Emperor Ferdinand I (1503–1564) and his family.
 In 1534, a fire destroyed sections of the Hofburg.
 Ferdinand brought in Italian architect Lucius de Spaciis to redesign the Hofburg east wing (along Rennweg) and create a new banquet hall.
 The high Gothic roofs were gradually replaced by flatter roofs covered by the gables of the early Renaissance façade.

-The transformation of the Hofburg from a Gothic palace to a Renaissance castle was continued under Archduke Ferdinand II of Austria (1529–1595), who brought in master builder Giovanni Lucchese to produce the renovations in the Italian style.
+The transformation of the Hofburg from a Gothic palace to a Renaissance castle was continued under Ferdinand II, Archduke of Austria (1529–1595), who brought in master builder Giovanni Lucchese to produce the renovations in the Italian style.
 Lucchese was also responsible for renovating Ambras Castle.
 Paintings were added to the courtyards, and the chancellery and council building were cleared for the emperor's use.
 Extensive murals were added to the former chancellery rooms by court painter Heinrich Teufel between 1567 and 1568.
 Expensive furniture was also added to the northeast corner tower, which became known as the Golden Tower (present-day North Roundel).
 In 1577, the Silberne Kapelle (Silver Chapel) was added to the connecting wing to the Hofkirche.